SeunMatt/spring-blog/readme-todos.md

 ---------
 - Spring Security in Spring Boot: Custom User Registration, Authentication and Email Verification
 - How I Build A Complete Blogging Web App with Spring Boot.
-- How to display java.time.LocalDateTime in Freemarker Template
+- How to display java.time.LocalDateTime in Freemarker Template -
 - How to use JPA Life-Cycle Annotations to Automatically update created_at and updated_at database fields
 - Efficient Coding Using Service
 - How to handle file upload in Spring Boot
-- How to run database seeder in Spring Boot
+- How to run database seeder in Spring Boot - DONE
 - How to send email in Spring
 - How to setup google recaptcha